a-lafon/go-doc-serve/README.md

 This project is a simple documentation server written in Go that reads Markdown files and generates a documentation website.
 The server parses Markdown content, converts it to HTML, and serves it with a basic navigation menu.

+## Learning Project
+This project was created as a learning exercise to explore Go programming language fundamentals, including:
+- Package organization and modularity
+- Interface design and the Strategy pattern
+- Template rendering and HTTP servers
+- File handling and error management

 ## Getting Started
 Follow these steps to run the documentation server: